mvpatel/cars_api/README.md

 - Run Postman Collections
     - After Import CARAPI Collections will be available in the Postman
     - Run request One by One to get proper output
-    - If Required then add new Request by duplicating any of the current request.
+    - If Required then add a new Request by duplicating any of the current requests.

 #### Run all the Tests with Coverage
-- Run the all Tests by coverage on following folder
+- Run all Tests by coverage on the following folder
     - /cars_api/src/test/java/com/car/controller/CarRestControllerIntegrationTest.java
     - /cars_api/src/test/java/com/car/service/impl/CarServiceImplTest.java